nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <box type="info" seamless>

-Although MVP version is scheduled to be released in `{{ version_mvp }}` and not in the current iteration `{{ version_first }}`, in this task we refine the MVP features and divide them among the team members, because it is the first product version anyway (i.e., there is nothing earlier that we can aim our plans at).
+Although MVP version is scheduled to be released in `{{ version_mvp }}` and not in the current iteration `{{ version_first }}`, in this task we refine the MVP features and divide them among the team members, because MVP is the first full product version anyway (i.e., there is nothing earlier that we can aim our plans at).
 </box>

 * {{ icon_team }} **Re-confirm MVP feature design**.
 Recall that you decided on features to include in the MVP version of the product.
 Revisit that design.
 Ensure the following (you may refine the MVP feature design if necessary).